Show Off Figure with Dye

 Dyes are sold in liquid and powder form, and every dye is designed to dissolve in one or more types of solvent: water, denatured alcohol, or an oil such as toluol or turpentine.
 For your first efforts with dye, buy water-soluble powder for ease of use, reliable results, and good resistance to fading.

 Dyes are available at woodworking stores, on Web sites, and from mail-order catalogs.
 We've had good results with powdered dye from W.D.
 Lockwood & Co., available in 1-ounce packets, depending on the color.
 Call 866/293-8913 to order, or visit wdlockwood.com.

 No matter how you color the wood, the end grain of any wood species presents a uniformity problem because it soaks up more dye or pigment, resulting in a darker color compared to face- and edge-grain surfaces.
-To produce a more consistent appearance, try one of two methods shown right.
+To produce a more consistent appearance, try one of two methods shown below.
 Before staining, sand the end grain with a finer grit than used on the rest of the wood, or seal the end grain with premixed shellac thinned 50/50 with denatured alcohol and lightly sand with 220-grit sandpaper after the shellac dries.